opencardev/crankshaft/README.md

 - The power LED is now disabled, it should save you several milliamps. \
   (Issue #31)

-Known issues:

-- Sometimes the Android Auto interface doesn't show up, just restart the Pi.
-- Error #2 on some phones still?
-- X11 still does not show cursors on projection mode, so no mouse.

-**Version alpha0.1.7 2018-03-10**

-What's new:

-- Customize your Crankshaft install: Put `wallpaper.png` on `boot`.
-- The "plug phone in" screen doesn't scream "I AM ERROR."
-(Issue #23)
-- Audio volume output is now louder.
-(Issue #24)
-- You can switch to X11 mode without getting to dev mode.
-- Switching to dev mode repeatedly doesn't generate different \
-  SSH certificates (so no more warnings).
-- OpenAuto now remembers your settings.
-(Issue #13)

 Want to report a problem?